extendr/rextendr/principles.md

 ## Silencing messages

-cli is used to verbosely inform the user.
-Functions that have particularly verbose output should be able to be optionally silenced with a `quiet` argument—see `?rust_source` for example.
+`{cli}` is used to verbosely inform the user.
+The user should be able to optionally silence functions that have particularly verbose output by setting `quiet` argument to `TRUE`—see `?rust_source` for example.

 Silencing `cli` output should be done with the helper `with_quiet(quiet)`.
 When `quiet = TRUE` all `cli` output will be suppressed.